akshatbhargava123/habitker/README.md

 The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Habit Tracker

+- Add a habit:
+	- Label for the habit
+	- Daily / Weekly
+	- Time bounded or NOT
+		- If yes, Time Range (Ex: 10:00 AM - 10:15 AM)
+		- If no, Reps / Count

+- Dashboard:
+	- Show all habit tasks for today
+		- allow quick modification button (decrease reps and cross-off items)
+	- If everything is done, voila!
+	- Add new Habit button as FabButton

+- View all current habits